mSparks43/747-400/README.md

 Head to the FMC MENU > ACMS > MAINT > SIMCONFIG.
 Here you can find many settings for the aircraft, including sound options.

+**How do I connect the GPU?**
+GPU can be connected in the Ground Handling menu in the FMS.

 ### Installation
 Just extract the zip to your aircraft folder (delete any existing copy, **do not overwite an existing aircraft installation**)